Pulp and Paper

 Chloride Stress Corrosion Cracking

 1.25-in.
-OD tubing
+OD tubing.

 Type 316L stainless steel, bright solution annealed.

 The tubes were from a liquor heat exchanger in a pulp and paper mill.

 The tubes were from an upper liquor heat exchanger that operated at 200 psi and approximately 375°F (190°C) with steam on the outside and liquor on the inside of the tubes.
 Periodically, the tubing in the heat exchanger was acid cleaned by recirculating inhibited acid – usually hydrochloric acid (HCl).

-Service Life: Approximately 3 months
+Approximately three months